Something to say to your school?

 There was media coverage in the Herald Sun and an interview on ABC 774 radio when the policy was launched, focusing on the aggressive and abusive behaviour by parents towards school staff.

-What DET is saying
+What the Education Department is saying

-DET’s main messages to Victorian Government School communities are:
+The Education Department’s main messages to Victorian Government School communities are:

 “Everyone in the school community has the right to a safe and healthy learning environment and workplace,” and “It’s important that adults in school communities continue to treat each other with respect and kindness”.

 Schools are doing their best, in accordance with the Chief Health Officer directions, in maintaining student learning onsite in a safe and healthy learning environment.
 This is not easy when they are the “meat in the sandwich” – having to deal with the responsibilities placed upon them during Covid times.
-DET has explained there has been an increase in abusive behaviour from parents towards school staff.
+The Department has explained there has been an increase in abusive behaviour from parents towards school staff.
 PV would like to remind everyone that schools are the meat in the sandwich and we’d like to remind everyone not to shoot the messenger.
-Schools are acting on government directions as DET employees.
+Schools are acting on government directions as Education Department employees.

 This policy is linked to the new laws introduced by the Andrews Government in June 2021 as PV has informed you previously.
 The new law will strengthen protections for school staff against parent and carer aggression by empowering authorised persons, such as principals, to issue School Community Safety Orders in response to harmful, threatening, abusive or disruptive behaviour at work.
 The new School Community Safety Order scheme will be introduced to all schools in mid-2022.
 The new laws will also allow schools to prohibit parents and carers from engaging in threatening or abusive communication through social media and other channels.